openstack/ironic/doc/source/index.rst

 ==================

 * :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`

 .. # NOTE(jaegerandi): This is where we hide things that we don't want
-   # shown in the top level table of contents. api/autoindex is hidden
+   # shown in the top level table of contents.
-   # since it's in the modindex link above.
    # user/index is referenced above but not in a toctree.
 .. toctree::
    :hidden:

-   api/autoindex
    admin/install-guide.rst
    user/index
    releasenotes/index